jackbmontgomery/Concurrent-Typing-Game/README.md

 Implementation is as follows:
 Navagte to the root directory in the terminal.
-The following commands will start the game: make cd bin java WordApp <number of total words> <number of words on screen> <dictionary file name in the dictionary directory>
+The following commands will start the game: \n make cd bin java WordApp <number of total words> <number of words on screen> <dictionary file name in the dictionary directory>